ibm-cloud-docs/openwhisk/cli_install.md

 # Installing the CLI and plug-in
 {: #cli_install}

+{{site.data.keyword.openwhisk}} is deprecated.
+As of 28 December 2023, you can't create new function instances, and access to free instances will be removed.
+Existing premium plan function instances are supported until October 2024.
+Any function instances that still exist on that date will be deleted.
+For more information, see [Deprecation overview](/docs/openwhisk?topic=openwhisk-dep-overview).
+{: deprecated}

 {{site.data.keyword.openwhisk}} offers a powerful plug-in for the {{site.data.keyword.cloud_notm}} CLI that allows complete management of the {{site.data.keyword.openwhisk_short}} system.
 You can use the {{site.data.keyword.openwhisk_short}} CLI plug-in to manage your code snippets in actions, create triggers and rules to enable your actions to respond to events, and bundle actions into packages.
 {: shortdesc}